High School Transition Resources

 - Studying in college does not necessarily mean homework; it means independent learning, such as reading, reviewing notes or studying outside sources in the library.

-- For every hour in class, about 2-3 hours outside of class should be spent studying, whereas high school might have required only 2-3 hours a day of studying.
+- For every hour in class, about 3 hours outside of class should be spent studying, whereas high school might have required only 30 minutes a day of studying per a class.

-- Tests in college are generally given less frequently than in high school, so grades are based on fewer opportunities.
+- Tests in college are generally given less frequently than in high school, so grades are based on fewer opportunities which means there is a greater chance of receiving a poor grade in the class.

 - In college C (not C-) is generally considered the lowest passing grade; anything lower can risk probation or dismissal.